UEA-envsoft/FreenoveBigHexapod/README.md

 HexaPosToolui.ui is included in case someone wants to modify the UI

+<h3>NOTE: more recent versions of the hexapod code have an ADC.py file instead of the ADS7830.py file.  </h3>

+For the more recent version, 2 lines in HexaPosTool.py need to be changed.

+On line 11 replace 'from ADS7830 import *' with 'from ADC import *'.
+On line 20 replace 'self.adc = ADS7830()' with 'self.adc=ADC()'.
 <hr>

 <h2> Local wireless keyboard and autonomous movement </h2>